-Vehicle Inspection.
-A Vehicle inspection will help you find problems that could cause a crash or breakdown.
+Pre-trip Inspection.
+A pre-trip inspection will help you find problems that could cause a crash or breakdown.
 During a Trip.
 For safety you should:

-Watch gauges for signs of trouble.
+- Watch gauges for signs of trouble.

-Use your senses to check for problems (look, listen, smell, feel).
+- Use your senses to check for problems (look, listen, smell, feel).

+- Check critical items when you stop:

+- Tires, wheels and rims.

+- Brakes.

-Check critical items when you stop: Tires, wheels and rims.
-Brakes.
-Lights and reflectors.
-Brake and electrical connections to trailer.
-Trailer coupling devices.
-Cargo securement devices.
+- Lights and reflectors.

+- Brake and electrical connections to trailer.

+- Trailer coupling devices.

+- Cargo securement devices.